sandervonk/LC/multi.md

 > $r_{1, z} = r_{2, z}$
 > $2+t = 14+4s$

-#### Intersection - Solving
+##### Intersection - Solving
 To find if there's a point, pick two of the component equations above and solve them as a system.
-Then, plug in the third that you haven't used yet, and
+Then, plug in the third that you haven't used yet, and try to see if there's a valid solution

-###### a

 ##### Composite Solution
 The vector-valued functions $\vec r_1(t)$ and $\vec r_2(s)$ are **skewed**.
 There is thus **no point of intersection**.